 Furthermore, the Israeli authorities do not allow the Palestinians to use their airport for certain security reasons.
-This add to the difficulties that the Palestinians face in their day to day life.
+This adds to the difficulties that the Palestinians face in their day to day life.

 3G Networks, Not In Palestine:

 This is because of the restrictions that the Israeli authorities have placed on the Palestinian people.
-While the world is talking about 5G networks, the Palestinian people are deprived from 3G networks.
+While the world is talking about 5G networks, the Palestinian people are deprived of 3G networks.

 During the past, Palestine and Israel have materialised some meetings to discuss the issue but until now no progress has been made.

-One thing to note is that some areas in the West Bank have started to get access of the 3G networks.
+One thing to note is that some areas in the West Bank have started to get access to the 3G networks.